cmw28/discordbot/README.md

 ## Setup

 NodeJS is required.
-Copy defaultconfig.json to config.json and edit it to contain your bot's token.
+Copy example.env to .env and edit it to contain your bot's token.
 Run `npm i` to install dependencies and `node main.js` to run the bot.